lucasvianav/nvim/README.md

   * `]d`: breaks the current line after the cursor

 ### Option toggling
 In terminal Neovim, all of the options are changed using `setlocal`, not `set`.
-In VSCode, it uses JavaScript to update the settings.json.
+I was able to make it work in VSCode (using JavaScript to update the settings.json file), but couldn't supress the Output panel.

 The supported options are:
   * `c`: cursorline